ministryofjustice/bichard7-next-core/docs/architecture/adrs/0011-define-use-of-e2e-and-integration-tests-on-api-routes.md

 ### Solution

-- Route integration tests should test all business logic such as validation, user permissions and also making data is present in the database and the response contains the data we expect.
+- Route integration tests should test all business logic such as validation, user permissions and also ensuring that data is present in the database and the response contains the data we expect.
 They should make calls to the endpoint using Fastify's `app.inject` feature.
 - Route e2e tests should be happy path smoke tests only.
 Often this will mean only 1 e2e test per endpoint.
 It should make the request using the `fetch` API and just check the response code with a simple check on the response body.

 ## Consequences

+- Eliminates redundant test cases across suites
-- Less work to duplicate tests in both suites and also fewer tests to maintain
+- Fewer tests to maintain
 - Improved CI pipeline speed - e2e are slower as they need to spin up an actual server so having most of the tests in the integration test suite will improve speed of testing